alexschreyer/My-Favorite-Places/readme.txt

 - Display of most recent submissions
 - Display of tweets geotagged in area
 - Responsive mobile website/web app
+- Badword filtering and some spam protection
+- Possibility for IP range filtering
+- Sharing of content using ShareThis
 - Hidden admin area (not password protected!)
 - Data filtering in admin area
 - Heatmap plot in admin area
 - Database backup and KML download feature

 Setup: Publish to web and set up MySQL database using config.sql file.
 Then adjust config.php file's contents to your liking.
+Don't forget to modify the footer.php file for your organization.
+To modify theme, adjust style.css.

 Usage: For admin view, go to map-admin.php.
 You can back the DB up using dbdump.php.
 Please
 note: The KML data can only be viewed when this code is hosted on a public server (not on a local testing server).

 Todo:
+- Use prepared MySQLi statements for process.php.
 - Twitter feeds are not working because of new auth model.
 - Should update Google Maps API to newest version.
 - Heatmap should be filtered as well.
 - Can heatmap graphics be smoother?

 History:

+Version 2.1 (10/22/2013):
+- Minor security improvements
+- Demographic fields now in config file
+- Fixed ShareThis code

 Version 2.0 (10/21/2013):
 - Cleaned up code significantly and made pages more modular.